 Jordan was a two-time All-Midwestern Collegiate Conference performer and was the league's tournament MVP in 2001.
 He tallied 91 victories in four years, which (at the time) made him the winningest player in Butler history.

-Jordan returns to the Butler campus after serving one season as the head coach at Milwaukee.
+Jordan returned to the Butler campus after serving one season as the head coach at Milwaukee.
 In his first head coaching position, Jordan led the Panthers to the Horizon League Tournament championship game.
 Milwaukee entered the postseason as the tournament’s No. 10 seed before making a miraculous run through the bracket.
 Jordan, who inherited only four returning scholarship players when he took over the Panthers’ program in April of 2016, finished 11-24 on the season.

 Jordan spent the previous six seasons as an assistant coach with the University of Michigan basketball program under head coach John Beilein.
 He helped the Michigan program to five NCAA Tournament appearances, including a trip to the 2013 Final Four and national title game -- the first for the program in 20 years, followed by a return trip to the Elite Eight in 2014.